dmitry-merzlyakov/nledger/README.md

 - Refer to [Ledger documentation](https://www.ledger-cli.org/docs.html) or
   read [other resources](http://plaintextaccounting.org/) to get conceptual information about command line accounting and Ledger capabilities;
-- Refer to [NLedger documentation](http://todo) if you have questions about running .Net application in your system.
+- Refer to [NLedger documentation](https://github.com/dmitry-merzlyakov/nledger/blob/master/nledger.md) if you have questions about running .Net application in your system.

 ## Contribution

 NLedger is currently under an active development and some big enhancements are coming.
-You can check the planes in [Roadmap](http://todo).
+You can check the planes in [Roadmap](https://github.com/dmitry-merzlyakov/nledger/blob/master/roadmap.md).
-However, code quality is a constant primary focus, so any bug fixing requests and/or fixing changes will be processed in the first order.
-Therefore:
+However, code quality is a primary focus, so any bug fixing requests and/or fixing changes will be processed in the first order.
+Therefore, if you want to help this project:

 - Any help in testing NLedger are very appreciated.
-You can leave information about found defect in Issues Section; they will be processed in the first order.
+You can leave information about found defect on [Issues](https://github.com/dmitry-merzlyakov/nledger/issues) tab; they will be processed in the first order;
 - Anyone who would like to provide a fix for any found defect are welcome.
-  Please, create pull requests for fixing changes; they will be processed in the first order.
+  Please, create pull requests for fixing changes; they will be processed in the first order as well;
-- Coming Enhancements will be developed under my control.
+- Coming enhancements are developed under my control.
-  Of course, anyone can make a fork from this code and extend it on their own, enjoy!
+  Of course, anyone of you can make a fork from this code and extend it on your own, enjoy!

 ### How to inform about found defects

-1. First of all, please check Project Issues on GitHub and Known Issues in CHANGELOG.
+1. First of all, please check project [Issues](https://github.com/dmitry-merzlyakov/nledger/issues) on GitHub and Known Issues in [CHANGELOG](https://github.com/dmitry-merzlyakov/nledger/blob/master/CHANGELOG.md).
-   The issue you faced might be already recorded.
+   The issue you found might be already recorded.
 2. Check that the issue is reproducible and describe it.
 3. Ideally, locate the defect and create Ledger test file that exposes the problem.
    This file should properly pass test with the original Ledger and fail with NLedger.